hyrsh/homelab-rpi/mkdocs/docs/04_ceph/02_setup.md

 > - if there is a prompt for "The authenticity of host (...)" is shown answer with yes.
 This is a security warning if you can trust this host and want to add its identity (fingerprint hash) to your list of trusted endpoints.
 Since this is a homelab we know our hosts and enter "yes"

-> - in a production environment if we do not know who controls the unknown host it is advised to enter "no" and re-check who setup and controls it
+> - in a production environment if we do not know who controls the unknown host it is advised to enter "no" and re-check who set it up and controls it

 If all connections work and all packages are installed you are ready to setup your first node in Ceph.